Improx/ModifiedValues/README.md

 * `ModifiedLong`
 * `ModifiedUlong`
 * `ModifiedBool`
-* `ModifiedEnum<YourEnum>`

 You can wrap other types without needing to create new classes simply by using `ModifiedValue<MyType>`, it just won't have as much functionality by default.
-For example `ModifiedFloat` too inherits from `ModifiedValue<float>` and adds a bunch of methods on top, such as `Add` and `Mul`.
-With a generic wrapper, you can still apply modifiers with any custom operations:
+For example `ModifiedFloat` just inherits from `ModifiedValue<float>` and adds a bunch of methods on top, such as `Add` and `Mul`.
+You are of course free to use `ModifiedValue<float>`, but `ModifiedFloat` just has so many ready helper methods.
+See section "Out-of-the-box Modifiers" below for a full list of helper methods to cover the most common use cases.

+With a generic wrapper for any type, you can  apply modifiers with any custom operations.
+The ModifiedValues system is not limited to cover only the above-mentioned types, but you can create ModifiedValues and Modifiers wrapping any type you want (that don't even need to be numeric):

 ```C#
 ModifiedValue<MyType> myValue = new MyType();